mabhijithn/channelselect/README.md

 ## Features
-Utility-based channel Selection: Selects the _best N_ channels of A in the following LS minimization problem
+Group-utility based channel Selection: Selects the _best N_ channels of A in the following LS minimization problem

 	min_w ||Aw - b||^2

 	where, A is (T X M) matrix. w is a (M X 1) filter. b is the desired (T X 1) signal which we are looking to reconstruct using the solution of the above problem.

+The best channels are selected based on group-utility, where group-utility is defined as the increase in mean-squared error (MSE) when a group of channels (i.e. columns of _A_) are removed from the problem.
 a.
 MATLAB version: channel_select.m

 b.
 Python version: channel_select.py